KenYew/python-playground/README.md

 # Space O(1) as we expect only the lower case letters in the input string, we can conclude that the space complexity will be O(26) to store each letter’s frequency in the HashMap, which is asymptotically equal to O(1).
 ```

 ✅ **Sliding Window:** Use windowStart and windowEnd pointers to move the sliding window and compute sliding window in every iteration.
-Use dictionary to keep track of character and its index.
+Use dictionary to keep track of characters going in and their frequencies.
+Start shrinking if windowLength - maxRepeatingLetterCount > k.
 Use max function to keep track of longest substring so far.

 ---
 ## [🟥 Longest Subarray with Ones after Replacement](https://www.educative.io/courses/grokking-the-coding-interview/B6VypRxPolJ)